HomeTriviaPlantsGiant Sequoia

 ✓ TRUE

-Their bark can be up to 3 feet thick, providing insulation against fire and insects.
-No other tree species matches this thickness.
+Their bark can be up to 3 feet (90 cm) thick, providing insulation against fire and insects.
+No other tree species is known to match this thickness.

 Click to reveal answer ›